madaster/madaster.github.io/api.md

-# Madaster Private API
+# Madaster API
-The **Madaster Private API** endpoint can be used to interact with the Madaster Platform and its resources.
+The **Madaster API** endpoint can be used to interact with the Madaster Platform and its resources.
 This API does not fully cover all functionality of the platform yet, please refer to the [*api-docs*](https://docs.madaster.com/api-docs) files or the [Swagger/OpenAPI documentation](https://api.madaster.com/swagger).

 To access the API resources, you need an authorization token.